-PureCycle Technologies, Inc. ("PCT" or "Company") is a Florida-based corporation focused on commercializing a patented purification recycling technology (the "Technology"), originally developed by The Procter & Gamble Company ("P&G"), for restoring waste polypropylene into resin with near-virgin characteristics.
-PCT refers to this resin as ultra-pure recycled polypropylene ("UPRP"), which has nearly identical properties and applicability for reuse as virgin polypropylene.
-PCT has a global license for the Technology from P&G. PCT's goal is to create an important new segment of the global polypropylene market that will assist multinational entities in meeting their sustainability goals, providing consumers with polypropylene-based products that are sustainable, and reducing overall polypropylene waste in the world's landfills and oceans.
+PCT is commercializing a patented purification recycling technology (the "Technology"), originally developed by P&G, for restoring waste polypropylene into resin with near-virgin characteristics.
+We call this resin ultra-pure recycled polypropylene ("UPRP"), which has nearly identical properties and applicability for reuse as virgin polypropylene.
+PCT has a global license for the Technology from P&G. We are currently building our first commercial-scale plant in Ironton, Ohio, which is expected to have nameplate capacity of approximately 107 million pounds/year when fully operational.
+Production is expected to commence in late 2022 and the plant is expected to be fully operational in 2023.
+We have contracted all of the feedstock and offtake for this initial plant.
+We have recently reached an agreement with The Augusta Economic Development Authority to build our first U.S. cluster facility - the Augusta Facility - to produce UPRP from waste polypropylene.
+We expect the approximately 200-acre location n Augusta Corporate Park to ultimately produce up to 650 million pounds/year when fully operational.
+We Our goal is to create an important new segment of the global polypropylene market that will assist multinational entities in meeting their sustainability goals, provide consumers with polypropylene-based products that are sustainable, and reduce overall polypropylene waste in the world's landfills and oceans.